Kim Potter Claims She Mistook Her Gun For A Taser. That Doesn't Bring Daunte Wright Back.

 Advertisement

-Rich Stanek, a former police officer, and law enforcement consultant told a Minneapolis ABC affiliate station that officers are trained to carry their taser on the opposite side of their belt from their gun.
+Rich Stanek, a former police officer, and law enforcement consultant, told Minneapolis' ABC affiliate station that officers are trained to carry their taser on the opposite side of their belt from their gun.
 Specifically, away from their non-dominant hand as instances in which a taser is used are not deemed life-threatening.

 This type of discharge is not an isolated incident in Minnesota, either.
 In 2002, Officer Gregory Siem shot a man named Christofar Atak at close range while mistakenly using his Glock instead of his taser.
 The case was settled for $900,000, and the police force committed to training their officers better.
 However, in August 2020, the Star Tribune published a story referencing Minneapolis police data that showed that the predominantly white city's law enforcement disproportionately stopped and searched Black and East African drivers and their vehicles during routine traffic stops.

-Between June 2019 to May 2020, Black drivers accounted for 78 percent of police searches for moving or equipment violations.
-Only 12 percent of searches in that same time frame were of white people, despite the city being made up of 63.6 percent white people.
+Between June 2019 to May 2020, Black drivers accounted for 78% of police searches for moving or equipment violations.
+Only 12% of searches in that same time frame were of white people, despite the city being made up of 63.6% white people.

 Potter's "intention," as the Minnesota Bureau of Criminal Apprehension put it, is not the issue at stake.
 Rather, it's that police officers — even the ones pulling people over for traffic violations — are fully armed and capable of killing, and seem to continue targeting Black citizens.
 Potter's "intention," whatever it might have been, resulted in yet another Black man's death.
-And to that point, Wright is yet another a Black man killed by police in Minneapolis, a city that has been in mourning from racist police killings for years, but especially since Philando Castile was shot and killed at a traffic stop while his girlfriend and child were in the car in 2017.
+And to that point, Wright is yet another Black man killed by police in Minneapolis, a city that has been in mourning from racist police killings for years, but especially since Philando Castile was shot and killed at a traffic stop while his girlfriend and child were in the car in 2016.

 Advertisement

-Note: Update: On Wednesday, a prosecutor in Minneapolis announced that Kim Potter will be charged with second-degree manslaughter.
-This news comes just a day after Potter and the police chief at the Brooklyn Center Police Department both resigned.
-In the aftermath of Potter shooting and killing 20-year-old Daunte Wright, protestors have demanded justice for his death.
-According to the New York Times, the Bureau of Criminal Apprehension in Minneapolis arrested Potter on Wednesday morning where she was booked into Hennepin County Jail.